Higher-group symmetry in finite gauge theory and stabilizer codes: Higher-group symmetry in gauge theory with bosons

 We note that we can set to zero any of the backgrounds in $C_2,C_1,C_1',C_1''$ in the above equation, and they describe different subgroups of the 3-group.
 Let us focus on $C_2=0$, and $C_1',C_1''=0$.
 The non-trivial 3-group structure involving $C _1,C_3,B_2,B_2'$ are consequences of the following property of the magnetic particles on the domain wall arising from the intersection of the magnetic flux loop with the domain wall:\footnote{ Another way to see these properties is as follows: we can describe the domain wall theory using $U(1)$ 1-form gauge fields $a,b$, $a',b'$.
 The domain wall theory is

 Then under orientation reversal, $b\rightarrow -b, b'\rightarrow -b'-a$. } \begin{itemize} \item The charge-flux attachment implies that the magnetic particle on the domain wall for the gauge field $a$ is attached to electric charge $1/2$ for gauge field $a'$, and the magnetic particle on the domain wall for the gauge field $a'$ is attached to electric charge $1/2$ for the gauge field $a$.
 This implies that the magnetic particles on the domain wall obey the $\Z_4$ fusion rule, where the fusion of two magnetic particles for the gauge field $a$ (resp.~$a'$) gives an electric particle for the gauge field $a'$ (resp.~$a$), see Figure \ref{fig:junctionmagnetic_Z2Z2}.
 This reflects that the (2+1)D $\Z_2\times\Z_2$ gauge theory with topological action $\frac{d\tilde a}{2}\cup a'$ is described by untwisted $\Z_4$ gauge theory, and the magnetic particles behave as the distinct anyons of the untwisted $\Z_4$ gauge theory generating a $\Z_4$ group under fusion. \item In addition, under the orientation reversal of the domain wall, the magnetic particle for $a'$ is dressed with an additional electric particle of $a$, while the magnetic particle for $a$ is left invariant under the orientation reversal.
 This effect can be understood from the fact that the mutual braiding phases must be complex conjugated under orientation reversal.
 If we denote the electric and magnetic particles of the (2+1)D $\Z_4$ gauge theory as $E$ and $M$, then the magnetic particles for $a$ and $a'$ can be associated with $E$ and $M$ respectively, while the charge under $a$ and $a'$ is $M^2$ and $E^2$ respectively.
 Under orientation reversal, we must have $M \rightarrow \overline{M} = M \times M^2$, $E \rightarrow E$ (or vice versa), which shows that the magnetic particle for $a$ must get attached to a charge of $a'$ (or vice versa).
-This leads to the asymmetric action of the orientation reversal on the magnetic particles of $a$ and $a'$ as described above. \end{itemize} The attachment of electric charge $1/2$ implies that when the magnetic surface has a non-trivial trivalent junction on the domain wall, it is regarded as a fusion of two magnetic particles on the domain wall, and there is an additional electric charge emitted from the intersection point (see Figure \ref{fig:junctionmagnetic_Z2Z2}).
-This is the contribution of $ \frac{d\tilde B _2}{2}\cup C_1$ to $dC_3'$, and the similar contribution of $\frac{d\tilde B'_2}{2}\cup C _1$ to $dC_3$.
-In addition, at the junction of fusing two domain walls into the trivial domain wall, the non-trivial domain walls can meet at the junction with the opposite orientation, and the magnetic defect for the second $\mathbb{Z}_2$ gauge group intersects the junction at a point that emits extra electric charge of the first $\mathbb{Z}_2$ gauge group (this is analogous to the configuration described in Figure \ref{fig:junctiondomain}).
-This is the contribution of $B _2'\cup \frac{d\tilde C_1}{2}$ to $dC_3$.
+This leads to the asymmetric action of the orientation reversal on the magnetic particles of $a$ and $a'$ as described above.